astarte-platform/astarte/doc/pages/user/035-register_device.md

 extremely flexible approach to Registration, which can be implemented through an entirely custom logic.

+## FIDO Device Onboard

+Since v1.4.0, Astarte can also be used as the Owner Onboarding Service for [FDO 1.1], allowing devices to be registered without being aware of their destination realm during device initialization.
+Device Initialization is out of scope for the Astarte implementation of FDO, and Astarte expects an external rendezvous server to be available and correctly configured.

+When using FDO, the Device ID is derived from the device's hardware id, and the _Credentials Secret_ is sent directly to the device in the Owner Service Info messages.

+### Key management

+Astarte must be able to sign messages using the owner private key in order to complete the Transfer Ownership protocol.
+Vault/OpenBao is used as a safe storage solution, and messages are signed directly by it without keys ever being downloaded (or even known) by Astarte.

+In order to import your keys, you may either upload your private key to astarte, which is imported in Vault and immediately forgotten, or have Vault generate a keypair for you, and then you can use the new public key to extend the Ownership Voucher yourself.

 ## Credentials Secret Lifecycle

 _Credentials Secrets_ are meant to be immutable - as such, they should be handled with extreme care.